2023 Solar Incentives Guide for Omaha, NE - Tax Credits & Rebates

 - within the U.S.

-Specific incentives, including those given out by the Nebraska government or by your county/municipality, sometimes have additional qualifications.
-Get in touch with your local Omaha solar installer to find out what incentives your project may qualify for.
+Specific incentives, including those given out by the Nebraska government or by your county/municipality, might have additional qualifications.
+Speak with your local Omaha solar installer to learn more about what incentives your project will qualify for.

-The order your incentives will be applied in may vary depending on which incentives you receive but in most cases yes, you can claim multiple types of incentives for your solar project.
-Get in touch with your solar installer or a local tax professional to confirm you are claiming all the incentives you are eligible for and applying them in the correct order.
+The order your incentives will be applied in may vary depending on which incentives you are eligible for but generally yes, you can claim multiple types of incentives for your solar project.
+Check with your solar installer or a local tax professional to be sure you are claiming all the incentives you qualify for and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.